RavSS/HAVK/TASKLIST.md

 - Create a package for better concurrency support e.g. mutexes.
 - Start implementing various system calls so user space can do something.
 - Create a virtual filesystem task.
-- Implement a user-space thread library using `setjmp()` and `longjmp()` or bring back the kernel-space threading from a few commits ago, as I cannot think of a way to do preemptive threading in user-space.
+- Implement user space threading by allowing the kernel to jump to an address specified by the user for scheduling and then restore the instruction pointer via a message to the program.
+This should be a silly but fun way to do it as opposed to the earlier kernel space threading I had.
+- Fix up the PS/2 driver for polling or figure out a way to better handle IRQs in user space without relying on them signalling EOI.
+- Restore the old graphics packages and rework them for user space so I have worthwhile graphics again instead of a screensaver.

 #### Low priority
-- Take the PS/2 driver out of the kernel and into a ring 3 task.
 - Reorganise the bootloader arguments structure and provide a consistent format that does away with some of UEFI's oddities.
 - Properly calibrate the LAPIC timer so it's more accurate than the PIT.